postwait/esoteric-curio/source/_posts/sunw_cap-arcana.md

 The system has two HW capabilities profiles.
-It notices the current capabilities at ld.so.1 invocation time and then applies them to the loading of `libfoo.so` and selects the highest matching profile.
+It notices the current capabilities at ld.so.1 invocation time and then applies them to the loading of `libfoo.so` and selects the best matching profile.

 ## Summary